 The Licensee shall conduct its operations and establish its Network Services in such a manner that it is not a safety hazard and is not in contravention of any law, rule or regulation.

-Upon being informed by the Authority that a telecommunication service provider’s licence issued by the Authority had been suspended or terminated, the Licensee shall as promptly as practical in the circumstances, disconnect its Network Services from the telecommunication system of that telecommunication service provider, and discontinue providing the Network Services to that Operator, until such time as the Authority informs the Licensee that the telecommunication service provider ’s licence has been restored or renewed by the Authority.
+Upon being informed by the Authority that a telecommunication service provider’s licence issued by the Authority has been suspended or terminated, the Licensee shall as promptly as practical in the circumstances, disconnect its Network Services from the telecommunication system of that telecommunication service provider, and discontinue providing the Network Services to that Operator, until such time as the Authority informs the Licensee that the telecommunication service provider ’s licence has been restored or renewed by the Authority.

 The location of all the components of licensee’s network shall be in conformity with the plans approved by the Authority and other government agencies (if required) and the cable shall be moved or shifted by the licensee at its own cost if needed in the public interest, security, defence or improvement of public amenities.